-The Society of Fellows in the Humanities brings together exceptional early career scholars to be part of a cross-disciplinary community.
-In addition to teaching opportunities in affiliated departments and time for research, Fellows support each others’ intellectual and professional development through lecture series, workshops, and other opportunities.
-An integral part of the life of the SOF/Heyman, Fellows are frequently invited to participate in events with faculty from around the university.
+The Society of Fellows in the Humanities at Columbia University brings together exceptional early-career scholars in the humanities and humanistic social sciences to be part of a vibrant cross-disciplinary community.
+In addition to teaching opportunities in affiliated departments and time for research, Fellows participate in and often organize lecture series, workshops, and other scholarly events that contribute to the intellectual life of the SOF/Heyman and the university more broadly.

 Founded in the mid-1970s to encourage interdisciplinary teaching and research and housed in the Heyman Center for the Humanities since the 1980s, the Society offers one-year fellowships, renewable for up to two additional years.

-The Society of Fellows is made possible by the generous support of the Andrew W. Mellon Foundation and the William R. Kenan Trust.
+The Society of Fellows is made possible by the generous support of the Mellon Foundation and the William R. Kenan Trust.

-The Society of Fellows in the Humanities at Columbia University, with grants from the Andrew W. Mellon Foundation and the William R. Kenan Trust, intends to appoint a number of postdoctoral fellows in the humanities for the academic year 2021-2022.
-Fellows newly appointed for 2021-2022 must have received a PhD (or disciplinary equivalent) between 1 July 2018 and 1 July 2021.
-The Fellowship Stipend for 2021-2022 is $64,000.
+The Society of Fellows in the Humanities at Columbia University intends to appoint a number of postdoctoral fellows in the humanities broadly construed for the academic year 2023-2024.
+Fellows newly appointed for 2023-2024 must have received the PhD between 1 July 2019 and 1 July 2023.
+The fellowship amount for 2023-2024 is $66,950.
 Medical benefits are provided, and subsidized housing is available.
 There is a $7,000 research allowance per annum.